neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 - A source database in Amazon RDS for PostgreSQL containing the data you want to replicate.
 - A destination Neon project.
 For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).

+## Prepare your source database

-## Enable logical replication in the source Amazon RDS PostgreSQL instance
+### Enable logical replication in the source Amazon RDS PostgreSQL instance

 Enabling logical replication in Postgres requires changing the `wal_level` configuration parameter from `replica` to `logical`.
 Before you begin, you can check your current setting with the following command: